amarnathreddy0201/amarnathreddy0201/README.md

 > - ML works well with **structured/tabular data** and simpler pattern recognition tasks.
 > - DL excels with **unstructured data** like images, audio, and text, requiring **large datasets** and more computation.

+### 109) What is a cross Validation?

+	Cross-validation is a machine learning technique for evaluating a model's performance on unseen data by repeatedly splitting the dataset into training and testing sets.
+It involves training the model on a subset of the data and testing it on the remaining portion, then rotating which subset is used for testing across multiple iterations.
+The final performance metric is typically the average of the results from all iterations, which provides a more robust and reliable estimate and helps prevent overfitting.

 # Swapping Two Variables -- Techniques